ThatAkani/List-of-Programs/README.md

 [TeamViewer](https://www.teamviewer.com/en/) - remote desktop tool.

 [Visual Studio Code](https://code.visualstudio.com/) - lightweight but powerful source code editor which runs on your desktop.

-[WinDirStat](https://windirstat.net/) - disk usage statistics viewer and cleanup tool for various versions of Microsoft Windows.

-[Rufus](https://rufus.ie/) - small program for converting a normal flash drive into a complete bootable USB from which you can directly start in DOS.

 ### Anti-Virus/Malware software